Preparing for the Next Big Wildfire Season:

 improve land treatments on western rangelands through the supporting functions of equipment development and application of innovative technology.

-This year's annual workshop is focused on practical approaches to managining fuels in the
+This workshop is focused on practical approaches to managining fuels in the

 Southern Great Plains to reduce the impacts of damaging wildfires.
-The presentations will focus
+It is especially timely given the increase in wildfires in parts of the Southern Great Plains the past summer.
+The workshop will focus

 on "how to" use livestock, mechanical, herbicide, and prescribed fire (and combinations of